 Northernmost winegrowing area (also Orange River, Oranjerivier or Lower Orange) in South Africa

-, It is not far from the border with the Republic of Botswana with the Kalahari Desert and is about 800 kilometers from the Cape.
-It is a ward that is not assigned to any district or region.
-Main town is the city of Upington.
-Central Orange River is completely separated from the other South African wine-growing areas and named after the almost 2,000-kilometer-long river (Oranje River).
-East of Orange River is also on the riverbanks of the District Douglas
+, It is not far from the border with the Republic of Botswana with the Kalahari Desert and is around 800 kilometers from the Cape region.
+It is a ward that is not assigned to a district or region.
+The main town is the city of Upington.
+Central Orange River is completely separate from the other South African wine growing areas and is named after the almost 2,000 km long river (Oranje River).
+East of Orange River is also on the banks of the District Douglas

-, After the prohibition of slavery in 1834, tens of thousands of Dutch left the Cape region in the so-called "Great Trek" and founded the independent republics Natal, Transvaal and Orange far to the north.
-Many settlers settled on the banks of the widely branched Oranje River.
-In the 19th century, large gold and diamond fields were discovered here.
+, After the ban on slavery in 1834, tens of thousands of Dutch people left the Cape region in the so-called "Great Trek" and founded the independent republics of Natal, Transvaal and Oranje far to the north.
+Many settlers settled on the banks of the ramified Oranje River.
+Large gold and diamond fields were discovered here in the 19th century.

 The continental climate is characterized by summers with sparse rainfall and cold and dry winters.
-The water of the river becomes for the indispensable, artificial irrigation
+The water of the river becomes indispensable, artificial irrigation

-used by flooding the vineyards, which had once been established by the first settlers.
+by flooding the vineyards used what the first settlers had already set up.
 The vineyards cover 5,075 hectares of wine grape varieties (2009).
-They are planted to 91% with the white varieties Colombard, Chenin Blanc, Muscat d'Alexandrie and Chardonnay, and 9% with the red varieties Ruby Cabernet, Cabernet Sauvignon, Pinotage, Shiraz and Merlot.
-In addition, there are 8,309 hectares of vineyards for the grape variety Sultana
+They are 91% planted with the white varieties Colombard, Chenin Blanc, Muscat d'Alexandrie and Chardonnay, and 9% with the red varieties Ruby Cabernet, Cabernet Sauvignon, Pinotage, Shiraz and Merlot.
+In addition, there are 8,309 hectares of vineyards for the table grape variety Sultana

-(in total there are 9,082 in South Africa), from the table grapes
+(in total there are 9,082 in South Africa), from which table grapes

 be produced.
-The vineyards are in a narrow band 400 kilometers along the river consistently on fertile alluvial soil, the highest yields yield up to 140 hl / ha.
+The vineyards lie in a narrow band 400 kilometers along the river on fertile alluvial soils that produce the highest yields of up to 140 hl / ha.
 Almost all grape growers deliver their fruits to large cooperatives.
-Well-known producers are Hartswater Wine Cellar and the largest South African winery Orange River Wine Cellars, which bottles wines from five major wine cooperatives.
+Well-known producers are Hartswater Wine Cellar and the largest South African winery Orange River Wine Cellars, which bottles wines from five large wine cooperatives.